davide2894/udacity-wall/CONTRIBUTING.md

 For more information about remotes check [this tutorial](https://help.github.com/articles/adding-a-remote/)

-* Congratulations, you can start to make your chages!
+* Congratulations, you can start to make your changes!

 * When you are ready to submit your work, it's time to open a **Pull Request**.
 Be sure to propose it into the branch master.